unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ### Preparing Queries for Historical Retention

-To differentiate between collected metrics by name, we need to assign aliases to each column.
+To differentiate between collected metrics by name, you need to assign aliases to each column.

-For the summary statistics (without `GROUP BY` customer clause) we will adopt the `total_` prefix.
+For the summary statistics (without `GROUP BY` customer clause), adopt the `total_` prefix.

 ```sql
 SELECT SUM(amount) AS total_amount, COUNT(amount) AS total_count